thegreenwebfoundation/green-cost-explorer/README.md

 ### What this does

-TODO
+TODO:

-- Sort your monthly spend into green vs grey spend
+- [x] Sort your monthly spend into green vs grey spend
-- Create a basic table showing this
+- [x] Create a basic table showing this
-- Show this as a chart
+- [ ] Show this as a chart
-- Project forward, using AWS's cost projection features
+- [ ] Project forward, using AWS's cost projection features, to help you see these against your own commmitments

 ### Usage

-This is a wrapper around the AWS NodeJS SDK, and because of this, you need to set following environment variables to get results back:
+This is a wrapper around the AWS NodeJS SDK, so by default, it looks for creds in your environment the way the AWS NodeJS normally does.
+However, you can also set following the environment variables to override these to try it out.

 ```
 AWS_ACCESS_KEY_ID='YOUR_KEY_ID'